detekt/detekt/docs/pages/gettingstarted/gradle.md

-    ignoredBuildTypes = ["release"]                       // Android: Don't create tasks for the specified build types (e.g. "release") ignoredFlavors = ["production"]                       // Android: Don't create tasks for the specified build flavor (e.g. "production") ignoredVariants = ["productionRelease"]               // Android: Don't create tasks for the specified build variants (e.g. "productionRelease") reports {
+    ignoredBuildTypes = ["release"]                       // Android: Don't create tasks for the specified build types (e.g. "release") ignoredFlavors = ["production"]                       // Android: Don't create tasks for the specified build flavor (e.g. "production") ignoredVariants = ["productionRelease"]               // Android: Don't create tasks for the specified build variants (e.g. "productionRelease") workingDir = layout.projectDirectory                  // Specify a working directory as the base path for file paths in output and reports.
+If not, all file paths reported will be absolute file path. reports {
         xml {
             enabled = true                                // Enable/Disable XML report (default: true)